Prag8855/aab/content/guides/freelance-visa.md

 - *[Erwerbstätigkeit erlaubt](/images/aufenthaltstitel-zusatzblat-back-web.png)* (all occupations are allowed, including self-employment)[^15]
 - *[Selbständige Tätigkeit gestattet](/images/aufenthaltstitel.jpg)* (self-employment is allowed)[^11]

-If you have a [work visa](/glossary/Work%20Visa) or a [[Blue Card]], you must keep your main job, but you can freelance part-time.
+If your [work visa](/glossary/Work%20Visa) or [[Blue Card]] allows self-employment, you can freelance part-time.
 To freelance full-time, you need a freelance visa.[^16]

 ## Freelance visa requirements

 To get a freelance visa, you need...[^18]

 - [ ] **Clients in Germany**
-    Some of your clients must be in Germany.
-You need [letters of intent](/glossary/Absichtserkl%C3%A4rung) to prove that you will have German clients.
-If all your clients are in another country, you will not get a freelance visa.
+    You must have some German clients.
+You must have contracts and [letters of intent](/glossary/Absichtserkl%C3%A4rung) to prove it.
+If all your clients are in another country, you will not get a freelance visa.[^68]
 - [ ] **Enough income**
     You must make enough money to support yourself.
-In Berlin, your income must be higher than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month.[^53] The minimum amount is different in other cities.
+In Berlin, your income must be higher than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month.[^53] The minimum income is different in other cities.
 - [ ] **Self-employed work**
     You must be self-employed.
-You can't be an employee or receive social benefits.
+You can't be an employee with social benefits.
 [Fake self-employment](/glossary/Scheinselbstständigkeit) is not allowed.[^3] If you only have one client, you might not get a freelance visa.
-- [ ] **Qualifications for your work**
+- [ ] **Work experience**
     You must know how to do your job.
 For example, you can't be a freelance musician if you have no music experience.
-You don't need professional training or a university degree.
+You don't need professional training or a university degree; experience is enough.
 - [ ] **Permission to do this job**
     You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your profession](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)
 - [ ] **A realistic business plan**
     During your freelance visa interview, they check if your plan makes sense.
-You must have enough savings to start your business, and your business must contribute to the local economy.
+You must have enough money to start your business, and your business must contribute to the local economy.

 If you are over 45 years old, and you are not a citizen of {{AUFENTHG_21_2_COUNTRIES}}, you must have...[^58]